Scottish workers hit with ‘sleekit tax’ despite wage rise, union warns

 However, John Dickie, director of the Child Poverty Action Group in Scotland, said the autumn statement will not be enough to stop “the ice from cracking under struggling families”.

 He added: “This is only the fourth time UK benefits have risen by inflation in the last 10 years.
-As a result, there are almost four million children living in poverty in the UK, over a quarter of them in Scotland.”
+As a result, there are almost four million children living in poverty in the UK, over a quarter of a million of them in Scotland alone.”

 Mr Dickie urged the UK Government to match Scottish Government investment in tackling child poverty, following the increase of the Scottish Child Payment to £25 per week.